Documentation

 Interpreting Ranks

-- Blank: Not ranking in top 30 - definitely not cited (for this query)
+• Blank: Not ranking in the top results - definitely not cited (for this query)

 Impact Score Explained